 Sure why not!
 You might want to read this first though: What does it take to do your own financial planning?

 Updated: 12th Jan 2019

 Note: I recommend hiring a planner seeking a flat fee and not a fee as % of your assets.

 The names are arranged in random order.

-Note: Members in this list suggest only direct mutual fund plans and do not ask you to invest via them or their friends or relatives.
+Note: Members of this list suggest only direct mutual fund plans and do not ask you to invest via them or their friends or relatives.
 If you find out that this is happening, please inform me.

 Request: If you have engaged the services of these planners and are satisfied, do refer them to your contacts.
 This is the least we can do to promote fee-only advisory.

 I would also appreciate if you send me an email narrating your experience.